 MCP’s Cabal is really a weird mish-mash of villains.
 In the comics it was an alliance of some of the master manipulators and leaders of the villain community – Doom, Emma Frost, Loki, Norman Osborn, Namor, and The Hood.
 Here we have [checks notes]…Crossbones and Sabertooth?
 Let’s be honest: this group was dictated by who was in the core box and it’s just kind of grown from there to include baddies who need another affiliation.
 Not a bad thing, and certainly not a bad collection of characters.

-Rather than making your squad into master manipulators, Red Skull’s leadership ability lends itself to administering a beat-down on your foes.
+Red Skull’s leadership ability lends itself to administering a beat-down on your foes.
 It’s easy to gain an extra two Power each turn for characters that want to be fighting constantly.
 Support characters or characters with more action-hungry superpowers (note that this leadership ability specifies attacks) may not get the full benefits.
 This does force your squad building and playstyle decisions to be more aggressive, but that’s not terribly restrictive.
-Grade: B
+Grade: B+

 Leadership Ability: Illicit Network – Once per turn at any time during an allied character’s activation it may spend 2 Power to use this Leadership ability.
 Move one Asset or Civilian token being held by the active character to another allied character within Range 3.
 A character cannot hold more tokens than allowed by the Crisis due to this Leadership ability.